openoms/bitcoin-tutorials/electrs/README.md

 To restart electrs manually run (with your PASSWORD_B filled in) or install the Electrs systemd service (next step):
 `$ /home/admin/electrs/target/release/electrs --index-batch-size=10 --jsonrpc-import --db-dir /mnt/hdd/electrs/db  --electrum-rpc-addr="0.0.0.0:50001" --cookie="raspibolt:PASSWORD_B" -vvvv`

-## To connect your Electrum wallet use these commands and ports:
+## To connect the Electrum wallet use these commands and ports:

 For an unencrypted TCP connection (suitable inside a secure LAN):
 `electrum --oneserver --server RASPIBLITZ_IP:50001:t`